intelowlproject/IntelOwl/docs/source/Contribute.md

    1. *Name: specific name of the configuration
    2. *Python module: <module_name>.<class_name>
    3. *Description: description of the configuration
-   4. *Config:
-      1. *Queue: celery queue that will be used
+   4. *Routing key: celery queue that will be used
-      2. *Soft_time_limit: maximum time for the task execution
+   5. *Soft_time_limit: maximum time for the task execution
-   5. *Type: `observable` or `file`
+   6. *Type: `observable` or `file`
-   6. *Docker based: if the analyzer run through a docker instance
+   7. *Docker based: if the analyzer run through a docker instance
-   7. *Maximum tlp: maximum tlp to allow the run on the connector
+   8. *Maximum tlp: maximum tlp to allow the run on the connector
-   8. ~Observable supported: required if `type` is `observable`
+   9. ~Observable supported: required if `type` is `observable`
-   9. ~Supported filetypes: required if `type` is `file` and `not supported filetypes` is empty
+   10. ~Supported filetypes: required if `type` is `file` and `not supported filetypes` is empty
-   10. Run hash: if the analyzer supports hash as inputs
+   11. Run hash: if the analyzer supports hash as inputs
-   11. ~Run hash type: required if `run hash` is `True`
+   12. ~Run hash type: required if `run hash` is `True`
-   12. ~Not supported filetypes: required if `type` is `file` and `supported filetypes` is empty
+   13. ~Not supported filetypes: required if `type` is `file` and `supported filetypes` is empty

-5. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer (you will find it under `api_app/analyzers_manager/migrations`).
-The script will create the following models:
-      1. AnalyzerConfig
-      2. Parameter
-      3. PluginConfig
-   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin AnalyzerConfig <new_analyzer_name>`

-6. Add the new analyzer in the lists in the docs: [Usage](./Usage.md).
-Also, if the analyzer provides additional optional configuration, add the available options here: [Advanced-Usage](./Advanced-Usage.html#analyzers-with-special-configuration)

-7. In the Pull Request remember to provide some real world examples (screenshots and raw JSON results) of some successful executions of the analyzer to let us understand how it would work.

 #### Integrating a docker based analyzer